SoftLaunch/Arduino-MOS/mos_api_docu.md

 # MOS API Documentation

 MOS is not a real operating system or scheduler.
-It only consists of a view macros to handle suspend and resume positions inside the task function.
+It only consists of a view macros to handle suspend and resume program positions inside the task function.
 To store the task position and the task related timer, only 4 bytes of RAM memory per task is needed.
-This allows a ultra lightweight cooperative multitasking on Ardunio devices with plenty of tasks even on devices with less than 1 KByte RAM.
+This allows an ultra lightweight cooperative multitasking on Ardunio devices with plenty of tasks even on devices with less than 1 KByte RAM.

 ## How it works

-MOS uses a feature of the GNU Compiler which is called [Labels as Values](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html)
+MOS uses a feature of the GNU Compiler which is called [Labels as Values](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html).
-It allows a "goto" statement with a variable programm position:
+It allows a "goto" statement with a variable target programm position:
 ```C++
 void *ptr;
 /* ... */